 If only we could make history viral.

-We wear poppies on veterans day as a remembrance.
+We wear poppies on Veterans Day as a remembrance.
 There is a short time that red poppy grows prolifically in Europe, especially in Flanders fields.
 It thrives in disturbed soil- and in harsh conditions.
-Flaners Fields was marred by shelling and the footsteps of soldiers.
+Flanders Fields was marred by shelling and the footsteps of soldiers.
 When the WW1 battle in Flanders was over, the poppies grew everywhere, coloring the land red, blending with the blood of the young soldiers that stained the battleground.

 In 1915, Canadian soldier John McCrea wrote about the fields: